Gi60s/openapi-enforcer-middleware/docs-src/guide/controllers.md

 ## Inline Controllers

 Inline controllers are defined as an object whose properties are the `x-controller` names and its values are a controller object.
-Below is a section of an Open API document and a section of how you would set up your server to use inline controllers.
+Below is a section of an OpenAPI document and a section of how you would set up your server to use inline controllers.

-**Open API Document**
+**OpenAPI Document**

 ```yml
 paths: